Fusionmedstaff

 What is travel nursing?

 Like staff nurses, travel nurses work in hospitals, long-term care (LTC) units, outpatient clinics, and other healthcare facilities.
-However, travel nurses jump from location to location working short-term contracts to fill staffing shortages in medical establishments across the country.
+However, travel nurses are employed by travel nursing agencies to jump from location to location working short-term contracts to fill staffing shortages in healthcare facilities across the country.
 Travel nursing contracts last for 13 weeks on average, but they can be extended depending on the facility’s staffing needs.

-Travel nursing with one year experience ensures you have the skills and knowledge needed to provide quality patient care while on travel nursing assignments in various medical facilities.
-Even better, having one year of experience may qualify you for travel nursing jobs with more desirable benefits, like higher pay.
+Travel nursing with one year experience ensures you have the knowledge needed to provide quality patient care while on travel nursing jobs in various medical facilities.
+Not only can you become a travel nurse with a travel nursing agency when you have one year of experience, but getting the experience could also enhance your nursing skills and overall travel nurse career.

 Additionally, travel nurses need to be licensed in each state they want to travel to and work in before they can start an assignment.
 To streamline this process, we’d recommend you look into a compact state nursing license.
-This is a multi-state nursing license that allows you to practice in 37 states, plus Guam and the U.S. Virgin Islands, under one license.
+This is a multi-state nursing license that allows you to practice in multiple states under one license.
 That way, you don’t have to get individual state licenses in each location you want to work.

 Why you need experience to work as a travel nurse

 Travel nurses are expected to dive head-first right into the deep end at each new assignment.
-Oftentimes, travel nurse orientation is quick and leaves you just enough time to get familiar with new charting systems, hospital protocols, and simply find your way around a new workplace.
+Oftentimes, travel nurse orientation is quick and leaves you just enough time to get familiar with new charting systems, healthcare facility protocols, and simply find your way around a new workplace.
 Now imagine trying to master basic nursing techniques on top of all of that.
-Woof, right?

-The year of nursing experience required before professional travel is meant to help strengthen your clinical skills and build your confidence so you’re ready for action no matter where you are.
+The year of nursing experience required before working travel nurse jobs is meant to help strengthen your clinical skills and build your confidence so you’re ready for action no matter where you are.

 How to start travel nursing with Fusion Medical Staffing